rgitrepo/kubernetes-beginner-to-pro/docs/day8/node-affinity-and-pod-affinity-anti-affinity.md

 #### Required vs. Preferred Pod Affinity/Anti-Affinity

-- **Required Pod Affinity/Anti-Affinity** (`requiredDuringSchedulingIgnoredDuringExecution`): The Pod will only be scheduled if the specified criteria are met.
-This is a "hard" constraint.
+- **Required Pod Affinity/Anti-Affinity**: (`requiredDuringSchedulingIgnoredDuringExecution`) ensures Pods are scheduled only if criteria are met.
-- **Preferred Pod Affinity/Anti-Affinity** (`preferredDuringSchedulingIgnoredDuringExecution`): The Pod will try to be scheduled according to the criteria, but if it can't, it will still be scheduled.
-This is a "soft" constraint.
+- **Preferred Pod Affinity/Anti-Affinity**: (`preferredDuringSchedulingIgnoredDuringExecution`) tries to respect criteria but will schedule Pods even if none meet the conditions.

 #### YAML Example of Pod Affinity and Anti-Affinity

-Here's an example YAML file showing both pod affinity and pod anti-affinity:

 ```yaml
 apiVersion: v1